 With a teaching - social studies, history emphasis bachelor's degree, you will learn how to become a confident instructor, prepared to teach social studies and history to a variety of ages.
 In addition to a rigorous curriculum, a semester of student teaching provides real-world learning and opportunities to make valuable professional connections.

-Classes for teaching - social studies, history emphasis majors may include:
+What classes do teaching - social studies, history emphasis majors take?

 Learn more about the teaching - social studies, history emphasis major in the UWEC course catalog.

-Thinking about a bachelor’s degree in history?
+Thinking about a bachelor’s degree in history education?
 Here are a few other programs you might be interested in exploring.